marisalim/marisalim.github.io/research.md

 Parallel molecular evolution can occur at any of several hierarchical levels of biological organization.
 Collectively, my results for Andean hummingbird species and populations indicate there is predictability in the genetic mechanisms of adaptation to high altitude, though there are a variety of adaptive paths.
 By investigating how organisms evolved to thrive in challenging environmental conditions, we can illuminate the mechanisms of evolution and refine future study of the units on which evolution acts.

+These projects were in collaboration with [the Davalos lab](https://lmdavalos.github.io/), [the Graham lab](https://www.wsl.ch/en/employees/graham.html), [Dr. Chris Witt](https://www.unmornithology.org/home), and [Dr. Ke Bi](https://www.linkedin.com/in/ke-bi-6b513376/).

 ## Species delimitation in *Otospermophilus* ground squirrels

-With two undergraduate researchers, I studied species delimitation and population demography of the *Otospermophilus* genus of ground squirrels.
+We studied species delimitation and population demography of the *Otospermophilus* genus of ground squirrels.
 Accurate species designations are vital because their diagnosis informs us about species diversity and has practical applications in conservation biology, public health, and pest management.
 Our team generated genetic (mtDNA, microsatellite, nuclear DNA), morphological, and ecological data to study the evolutionary history of this genus.
 Our  results support the division of *O. beecheyi* into two species.

 Our research has been featured on the [Understanding Evolution website](https://evolution.berkeley.edu/evolibrary/news/120201_tinychameleons)!

 ## Population connectivity and desert colonization of California voles

 We conducted a statewide study of the phylogeographic distribution of California voles (*Microtus californicus*) to measure connectivity between populations and to discover the colonization history of voles in the deserts via ancient riparian corridors.
 This research also focused on measuring genetic structure amongst isolated desert populations of the Owens Valley vole (*M. c. vallicola*), a California Species of Special Concern, in collaboration with the California Department of Fish and Wildlife.

 ## Climate change and genetic diversity in Tamias chipmunks